Street Corner (1948 film)

 Street Corner is a 1948 American exploitation film directed by Albert H. Kelley, produced by Wilshire Pictures, and featuring Johnny Duncan, Eddie Gribbon, and Marcia Mae Jones.
-It was released on DVD in 2003 by Something Weird Video.
+Along with Mom and Dad, Because of Eve, and Bob and Sally, Street Corner was one of the four prominent postwar hygiene films that became part of the Modern Film hygiene consortium.
+The film drew controversy by showing the step-by-step procedure of a Caesarean section.
+In 2003, it was released on DVD by Something Weird Video.